 Phila D.A.’s Rehabilitation-Centered Criminal Justice Reforms

-Earlier this week, the U.S. Supreme Court heard oral arguments in two cases, Miller v.
+Earlier this week, the U.S. Supreme Court heard oral argument in two cases, Miller v.
 Alabama and Jackson v.
-Hobbs, in which life without parole was imposed on juveniles for murders committed at age 14.
+Hobbs, in which life without parole was imposed on juveniles for murder.
 In Jackson, the appellant is a non-triggerman accomplice to a felony that devolved into a murder.
-The appellants seek to extend Roper v.
-Simmons and Graham v.
-Florida, which have already, in the past decade, respectively held that capital punishment for homicides by juveniles and life without parole for non-homicide crimes by juveniles violate the Eighth Amendment prohibition against “cruel and unusual punishments.”
-In the course of this week’s arguments, Justice Scalia–who dissented in both Roper and Graham–remarked, “I thought that modern penology has abandoned that rehabilitation thing, and they no longer call prisons reformatories or whatever, and punishment is the criterion now.
+The appellants seek to extend Graham v.
+Florida, which held that life without parole for non-homicide crimes by juveniles constitutes “cruel and unusual punishment.”
+In the course of this week’s arguments, Justice Scalia—who dissented in Graham—remarked, “I thought that modern penology has abandoned that rehabilitation thing, and they no longer call prisons reformatories or whatever, and punishment is the criterion now.
 Deserved punishment for crime.”

 Not quite.
 Justice Scalia was apparently referring to the broad abandonment in the U.S. of incarceration as a means of reforming criminals.
-Despite vestigial terminology like “penitentiary” and “corrections,” the concept of rehabilitation via imprisonment was largely discarded in the mid-1970s, after a study deemed two decades of efforts along those lines a failure.
-Yet, other rehabilitation-minded initiatives, such as diversionary programs—which allow qualifying offenders to avoid jail and sometimes even a criminal record if they complete program requirements such as rehabilitation and restitution—have flourished of late.
+Despite vestigial terminology like “penitentiary” and “corrections,” the concept of rehabilitation via imprisonment was largely discarded in the mid-1970s, after a study deemed two decades of such efforts a failure.
+Yet, other rehabilitation-minded initiatives, such as diversionary programs, have flourished of late.
+Those programs allow qualifying offenders to avoid imprisonment (and sometimes even a criminal record altogether) if they complete program requirements for rehabilitation and restitution.

 In addition to the societal benefits of the program’s expected recidivism reduction are fiscal benefits.
-The $1.3 million pricetag will be funded by the Lenfest and William Penn Foundation and is expected to save $7 million in incarceration and court costs.
+The $1.3 million pricetag will be met by grants from the Lenfest and William Penn Foundations.
+Meanwhile, the program is expected to save $7 million in incarceration and court costs.
 Moreover, in conjunction with the D.A.’s small amounts of marijuana (SAM) program, this shift in handling of drug crimes could have long-term benefits.
-If these programs prove successful, they should reinforce the trend of prison population decline.
-Whereas the first phase of inmate population reduction came largely from cutting pre-trial detention time, these programs would reduce the proportion of lower-level offenders serving prison time as well as the incidence of re-offense.
+Primary among them is a potential reinforcement of the trend in declining prison population.
+Whereas prior reductions in inmate numbers came largely from cutting pre-trial detention time, these programs seek to reduce the proportion of lower-level offenders serving prison time, as well as recidivism.

-Of course, if these programs are successful, they will also lend credence to Graham, but they will leave unanswered the question of how to reduce recidivism by incarcerated felons, the vast majority of whom will eventually be released and have to attempt reintegration into society.
+Of course, if these programs are successful, they will jibe with Graham‘s focus on redemption by juveniles.
+But they will leave unanswered the question of how to reduce recidivism by incarcerated felons, most of whom will eventually be released and have to attempt reintegration into society.

 Disclosure: The author works at the Philadelphia District Attorney’s Office.
 However, any views expressed herein do not necessarily represent the views of the Office.